Everyday Amazon Sellers – Blue Collar Work Ethics and Lamborghini Skills

 Maybe it’s making enough money to be able to work part time.
 Perhaps it’s having the resources that enable you to take an online course you’ve always wanted to.
 For others, it’s something as simple (and exciting) as getting a much nicer car.

-Still, the most important aspect of all the increase in e-commerce has been the avalanche of success stories from those ordinary people that our lives revolve around.
-Our children’s teachers, first responders, and retirees are all finding a way to use e-commerce to make important changes to their lives.
+Still, the most important aspect of all the increase in e-commerce has been the avalanche of success stories from those ordinary people that our lives revolve around from our teachers to first responders.

 In a recent webinar, Helium 10’s Director of Training and Chief Evangelist, Bradley Sutton referred to those Amazon sellers collectively as “average Joe’s and Sally’s.”
 He spoke with a total of 18 different Amazon sellers about what their experience has been with their Amazon journey.
 In the conversations, there were as many differences as there were similarities.

-It just goes to show that there really isn’t only ONE way to succeed on Amazon.
+It just goes to show that there really isn’t only ONE way to succeed on Amazon, an Amazon success story can look different for each seller.
 It’s up to you to decide what you want selling on Amazon to look like.

 Here is a selection of those seller’s stories: